-There are six types of habitat present in the parks: Marine; Estuarine and Marine Wetland; Freshwater Wetland; Freshwater Lakes and Streams; Forest; and Alpine (see Map 4: General Habitat).
+There are six types of habitat present in the parks: Marine; Estuarine and Marine Wetland; Freshwater Wetland; Freshwater Lakes and Streams; Forest; and Alpine (see Map 4: General

 Marine habitat is defined as that habitat that is dominated by saltwater influence, extending from the tideline to deep water.
 In the Intertidal Zone the substrate is either 'hard' (rocky) or 'soft' (muddy) and tends to control the distribution of plant communities and their associated animals.
 One of the most interesting features of intertidal communities is the horizontal zonation, where the plant and animal communities are divided into distinct horizontal bands of specific species, the location of which is directly controlled by the amount of time it is flooded by the tide.
 Seaward of the Intertidal Zone, the Subtidal Zone occurs below the low tide line.
 The Subtidal Zone is the 'nursery' of many shellfish and other small invertebrates which comprise the rich underwater ecosystem that feeds the bay.
-(For a list of terrestrial plants, see Appendix H: Flora Species).